Skip to main content

 3.0 Definitions [28 CFR 46.102]

 • 3.1.
-Human subject is defined a living individual about whom an investigator (whether professional or student) conducting research obtains:
+Human subject is defined a living individual about whom an investigator (whether professional or student) conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information.

 • 4.1.
 Research funded by the Department of Justice

 • 4.1.1.
-The IRB will review the application and complete the Department of Justice Checklist and ensure compliance with all applicable DoJ requirements, BoP requirements, and HRPP policies.
+The IRB/ORA will review the application and ensure compliance with all applicable DoJ requirements, and HRPP policies.

 • 4.1.2.
-Requirement for Privacy and Confidentiality [28 CFR 22]: All research funded by the DoJ must maintain the following documents:
+Requirement for Privacy and Confidentiality [28 CFR 22]: For all research funded by the DoJ, the PI must maintain the following documents:

 • 4.1.4.
-Requirement for Reporting: For research studies involving human subjects funded by the DoJ, a copy of all data must be de-identified and sent to the National Archive of Criminal Justice Data, including copies of the ICF, data collection instruments, surveys, or other relevant research materials.
+Requirement for Reporting: For research studies involving human subjects funded by the DoJ, the PI will submit a copy of all de-identified data to the National Archive of Criminal Justice Data, as well as copies of the ICF, data collection instruments, surveys, or other relevant research materials.

 • 4.2.
 Research conducted within the Bureau of Prisons

 • 4.2.1.
-The IRB will review the application and complete the Department of Justice Checklist and ensure compliance with all applicable DoJ requirements, BoP requirements, and HRPP policies.
+The IRB/ORA will review the application and ensure compliance with all applicable BoP requirements and HRPP policies.

 • 4.2.2.
 The research design must be compatible with both the operation of prison facilities and protection of human subjects.
 The PI must observe the rules of the institution or office in which the research is conducted.